 SpitLip's Operation Mincemeat (a musical comedy for the stage, not the film!) has been honed to excellency and is deserving of its long run at Riverside Studios

 Ballet stars honour one of the most influential dancers of all time, Rudolf Nureyev, in a special gala, Nureyev Legend and Legacy at the Theatre Royal Drury Lane

 Despite losing its way in the second act, director Daniel Fish's Tony-winning revival of Oklahoma!, showing at the Young Vic, is probing, raw and gloriously gritty

 May's theatre sees some serious stars arrive on the London stage.
 There's also big musical revivals, daring new writing and fresh takes on Shakespeare

 Director Lucy Bailey returns to the Globe with a playful, libido-fuelled take on Much Ado About Nothing that runs on Love Island-style drama and sexual tension

 Wilderness Festival returns with a unique blend of hippy, happy and dance-mad vibes, all in the idyllic setting of an Oxfordshire summer

-Stylish interiors, hot tubs and country walks: six stunning holiday homes with April availability
+Stylish interiors, hot tubs and country walks: seven stunning holiday homes with April availability